faucetsdn/daq/docs/developing.md

 In order to guarintee the integrety of the DAQ framework itself, a suite of _integration tests_ is used that encompasses the core python code as well as general execution of the main test modules.
 This is different than the _device tests_ which are run against a target device.
+The main purpose of the integration is to catch unintended consequences of any code change, and to make sure that existing code doesn't break in unexpected ways.

 ## Faux Device & Internal Switch